 Consists of approximately 20 hours of Active Counter Measures during which the recruits will learn basic boxing skills, and successfully complete two full speed bouts against a classmate of approximate size and skill.
 Active Counter Measures is followed by approximately 32 hours of defensive tactics training which consists of empty hand control techniques and handcuffing.
 The recruits will also receive approximately 8 hours of Monadnock expandable baton training and 8 hours of chemical agent training.
 Recruits are required to meet the objectives of the training in each aspect of the Self-Defense Program.

-Teaches the recruits the proper handling and care of issued state police firearms which includes the Sig Sauer 9mm and Benelli shotgun.
+Teaches the recruits the proper handling and care of issued state police firearms which includes the Glock 9mm and Benelli shotgun.
 Recruits participate in approximately 60 hours of firearms instruction and are required to qualify on the range with each weapon.

-Driving consists of approximately 21 hours of instruction that takes place on a driving course designed to simulate various driving conditions.
+Driving consists of approximately 21 hours of instruction that takes place on a driving course and in a driving simulator designed to simulate various driving conditions.
 Each recruit receives 6 hours of defensive driving classroom instruction.
 Each recruit is required to show proficiency in the operation of marked troop transportation.